DimaSheiko/apep-docs/docs/framework/conditions/unit.md

 === "DSL"

     ```lua
-    {ACTION, "UNIT.incdmg.reset", UNIT},
+    {ACTION, "UNIT.incdmg.reset", UNIT}, -- No longer needed
     ```

 === "Lua Code"

     ```lua
-    _A.DSL:Get("incdmg.reset")("UNIT")
+    _A.DSL:Get("incdmg.reset")("UNIT") -- No longer needed
     ```

 === "Lua Mode"

     ```lua
-    UNIT:IncdmgReset()
+    UNIT:IncdmgReset() -- No longer needed
     ```

 ---

 > ## incdmg.phys.reset

+!> **DEPRECATED**

--   This condition resets the incoming physical damage counter for the specified unit.
+-   This condition is no longer necessary as physical damage tracking now automatically resets.
+Calling this function has no effect.

 #### Parameters